Kinto/kinto/docs/overview.rst

     Don't build silos.
 Redecentralize the Web!

-It's hard for frontend developers to respect users privacy when building applications that work offline, store data remotely, and synchronise across devices.
+It's hard for frontend developers to respect user privacy when building applications that work offline, store data remotely, and synchronise across devices.
 Existing solutions either rely on big corporations that crave user data, or require a non-trivial amount of time and expertise to setup a new server for every new project.